 A short bio:

-consultant in cross cultural communications, and retired professor at the
+consultant in cross cultural communications, and has been visiting professor at various

-publications on the influence of culture on marketing and advertising.
+publications on the influence of culture on marketing and advertising and communications.
 Her book

 Global Marketing and Advertising, Understanding Cultural Paradoxes

-Sage Publications is used by practitioners and universities worldwide.
+Sage Publications (UK) is used by practitioners and universities worldwide.

 A more specialized book is Consumer Behavior and Culture.
 Consequences for Global

-My research and consultancy work focuses on convergence and divergence of consumer behavior across countries and explaining the differences
+My research and consultancy work focuses on the influence of culture on communication, consumer behavior and advertising.

 Consumers worldwide are not the same, and the differences in consumer behavior between